Iona (2015) - Boudica Silver

 The film is based on a script adapted by award-winning author Ewan Morrison from his internationally acclaimed novel of the same name.

 The film stars Elena Anaya (The Skin I Live In, Talk To Her), Owen McDonnell (Saving The Titanic, Made in Belfast) and Elizabeth McGovern (Once Upon A Time In America, Downtown Abbey).

-Financed by Boudica Films and Creative Scotland and produced by Brian Coffey (Starred Up, Citadel, The Legend of Barney Thompson) with Ian and Rebecca Executive Producers.
+Brian Coffey (Starred Up, Citadel, The Legend of Barney Thompson) produced for Boudica Films, with Creative Scotland and Boudica financing and Ian and Rebecca executive producers.